Do you feel sluggish and weak and struggle to get through your day? Here are 21 common symptoms and causes of anemia and how to fix it.

 Iron-rich foods include organ meats (all types; chicken liver is typically the most “palatable” if you’re not an organ meat fan), beef, venison, bison, elk, lamb, poultry, fish, and leafy greens like spinach and kale.
 As for vitamin B12, all meats, eggs, fish, and shellfish are fantastic sources.

 If you feel tired, sluggish, struggle to get through workouts, and notice some or many of the symptoms on this list, it’s worthwhile to do your due diligence and get yourself assessed.

 It’s tough enough getting through busy days, stressful jobs, intense workouts, and balancing friends and family, so don’t let anemia add another “roadblock” to your path to better health and vitality.

-(Read This Next: The Dangers of Iron Deficiency)
+(Read This Next: The Harmful Effects of Vitamin B12 Deficiency)